modmore/docs/en/01_Commerce/v1/10_Snippets/get_order.md

  - `&loadTransactions`: 1 or 0 to indicate if transactions should be loaded.
 If you're not showing transactions, you can gain a bit of speed by setting this to 0.
 Defaults to 1.
  - `&loadBillingAddress`: 1 or 0 to indicate if the billing address should be loaded.
 If you're not showing the billing address, you can gain a bit of speed by setting this to 0.
 Defaults to 1.
  - `&loadShippingAddress`: 1 or 0 to indicate if the shipping address should be loaded.
 If you're not showing the shipping address, you can gain a bit of speed by setting this to 0.
 Defaults to 1.
+ - `&loadShipments`: 1 or 0 to indicate if the [order shipments](../Orders/Shipments) should be loaded into a `shipments` array.
+The shipment also contains the chosen shipping method.
+Defaults to 1.
+Added in v0.11.1.